(Photo: Courtesy of Disney/Lucasfilm)

 4. The Jedi Training Academy, popular with young “Star Wars” fans, will be updated to include characters and the newest villain seen in Disney XD’s animated “Star Wars Rebels” show.

-5. Early 2016 will kick off “Season of the Force” on both coasts, with Disneyland’s Tomorrowland to include themed food locations and entertainment.
+5. Themed food locations and entertainment will be featured.
 Space Mountain will be renamed Hyperspace Mountain during the seasonal event as part of a stunt that reimagines the ride as an X-wing Starfighter battle.
 Orlando’s Hollywood Studios will launch nightly fireworks shows on weekends set to John Williams’ iconic “Star Wars” score.

 Check out the final trailer for “The Force Awakens” below.